As Others See You

 I simply close my eyes.

-One thought on “To See Yourself”
+One response to “To See Yourself”